 If you have been injured in a truck accident, you should contact the Berenson Law Offices.
-In accidents involving large trucks, particularly if you were in a trucker’s blind spot when you were hit, the trucking company’s insurance carrier will often try and transfer responsibility towards you, minimizing or eliminating its own legal liability.
-This kind of blame-shifting happens all too often when accident victims are not represented by a Fort Worth blind spot accident lawyer.
+Particularly if you were in a trucker’s blind spot when you were hit, the trucking company’s insurance carrier will often try to blame to you or minimize or excuse its own legal liability.
+This kind of blame-shifting happens all too often when accident victims are not represented by a good injury lawyer.
 Contact experienced truck accident attorney Bill Berenson to ensure that you are well represented throughout the process.Avoiding Blind Spots

 Finally, the left rear of the truck is also a blind spot.
-Because the driver is on this side of the truck, and the truck is equipped with a side mirror, this is the smallest of the blind spots.Have You Been Involved in a Truck Accident?
+Because the driver is on this side of the truck, and the truck is equipped with a side mirror, this is the smallest, but still dangerous, blind spot.

 A blind spot explains the reason for these crashes, but is not an excuse from liability.
 Truckers have a duty to look out for motorists who may be in their blind spots.
 An accident lawyer can help Fort Worth residents who have been involved in these truck crashes pursue compensation.Have You Been Involved in a Truck Accident?

 Trucking companies typically claim that blind spot accidents generate “shared liability,” which means that both parties are at fault for the accident.
 In these situations, the trucking company’s insurance provider will attempt to blame the driver of the car.
 This could defeat an otherwise valid claim, and mean the driver recovers nothing.

 Our accident lawyer aggressively counters this blame-shifting tactic.
 We prove that the truck driver had a duty to account for potential blind spots before switching lanes, turning, or slamming on his brakes and that the accident would not have happened but for his failure to do so.